Aaron Carter: 2014–2024: The Music Never Stopped, LØVË, and posthumous releases

 In June 2014, Carter went on an 11-city Canadian tour during which he performed new songs from his upcoming album.
 Carter also announced that he would be embarking on a worldwide tour entitled the Wonderful World Tour, named for a song titled "Wonderful World" off of his upcoming album.
 The tour included 50 dates and ran from September 2014 until January 2015.
 In July, Carter appeared on Good Day L.A., where he performed "Ooh Wee", a single featuring Pat SoLo.
 In February 2015, Carter released an EP through SoundCloud titled The Music Never Stopped.

 On January 31, 2016, Carter released his music video for "Curious" under the name Kid Carter, co-directed by MDM Media's Michael D. Monroe, Ben Epstein, and himself.

 In April 2016, Carter released the single "Fool's Gold".
 Another single, "Sooner or Later", was released in January 2017.
 Both songs appeared on the EP LØVË, released in February 2017, written by Carter, Jon Asher, Melanie Fontana, Taylor "Lakestreet Louie" Helgeson, and Michel Schulz, produced and independently released by Carter on his new venture Rakkaus Records.
 An album of the same name was released as his fifth studio album on February 16, 2018.

+In March 2020, Carter set up an OnlyFans account.
+Carter began charging $50 to $100 per nude photo, or $26 a month.
+PinkNews reported that "the prices are steep and the content is bizarre", while Queerty added: "The reviews of Aaron Carter's OnlyFans page are in and they're not good".